 What I think matters most here is that, whatever your lifestyle outside of work, it should never impact your work.
 Back in the 80s and 90s many of my coworkers and I partied hard ‘til all hours of the night, but we were always hard at work the next morning.
 And if we occasionally got a bit of a late start, we worked long hours to make up for it.

-When I was the marketing veep at Cyrix and National Semiconductor, we’d have these enormous booths and events at big trade shows in Las Vegas, Hanover, Beijing, wherever.
+When I was the marketing veep, we’d have these enormous booths and events at big trade shows in Las Vegas, Hanover, Beijing, wherever.
 I’d always tell the team: party hard, but if you’re not at your first customer meeting or booth duty in the morning, I’ll never send you to one of these again.
 And I walked the talk.

 One last thing.
 I don’t support lowering the DUI limit beyond .08 – a couple should be able to have a couple of glasses of wine with dinner and drive home from the restaurant.
 After all, we’re pretty dependent on our cars here and highway patrol is everywhere.
 It’s definitely not like Europe.
 That said, drunk driving is bad news.
 It kills people and ruins lives, big-time.
 Trust me; I know of what I speak.